gabriel-de-jesus/labadain-crawler/README.md

 ## Getting started

 - [ ] Create a project folder and name it `crawler-home`.
-- [ ] Navigate into the project folder and install `pip`, create a virtual environment (here we use `pipenv`), and activate it.
+- [ ] Navigate into the project folder, create a virtual environment and activate it.
-- [ ] Install `git` and clone the source code of the pipeline:
+- [ ] Clone the pipeline's source codes:

 ```
 $ git clone https://github.com/gabriel-de-jesus/labadain-crawler.git

 ```

-- [ ]  Install the dependencies specified in the Pipfile.
+- [ ]  Install the dependencies specified in the `requirements` file.

 ```
-pipenv install --dev
+pip install -r requirements.txt
 ```